bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

 value doesn't have to be a contiguous interval, although it will be in a majority of cases.
 There can be holes in the linear live range.

-The live range of an SSA value is represented as:
+The part of a value's live range that falls inside a single EBB will always be an interval without any holes.
+This follows from the dominance requirements of SSA.
+A live range is represented as:

-- The earliest program point where the value is live.
+- The interval inside the EBB where the value is defined.
-- The latest program point where the value is live.
+- A set of intervals for EBBs where the value is live-in.
-- A (often empty) list of holes, sorted in program order.

-Any value that is only used inside a single EBB will have a live range without holes.
-Some values are live across large parts of the function, and this can often be represented with very few holes.
+Any value that is only used inside a single EBB will have an empty set of live-in intervals.
+Some values are live across large parts of the function, and this can often be represented with coalesced live-in intervals covering many EBBs.
 It is important that the live range data structure doesn't have to grow linearly with the number of EBBs covered by a live range.

 This representation is very similar to LLVM's ``LiveInterval`` data structure with a few important differences: